cmrust/zippy/README.md

 python unzipping utility
 ------------------------

-- Unzip PK-ZIP format files, including Zip64
+- Unzip PKZIP (WinZip) format files, including Zip64
 - Unzip password protected zip files
-- Works from Unix/Linux command line
-- Works with Python v2.3 or greater
+- Compatible with Python v2.3 or greater

 I recently found myself needing to unzip a Zip64 file on an older UNIX platform.
 The system didn't have access to v6.0 or greater of the UnZip CLI tool, where 64 bit support was added, and so I started digging around.
 It seems Python has been supporting the file format for a while now, and so here's a script do some unzipping.

-This code should be compatible on any Linux system running Python v2.3 or greater.

     $ ./zippy
     zippy: Extracts Zip & Zip64 files